Start Your LLC Online With Nolo Today

 Many new business owners choose to form their businesses as limited liability companies (LLCs).
 An LLC is a great business structure for small businesses.
 It has a flexible management structure, taxing benefits, and liability protection for owners.
 However, to form an LLC, you must follow rules and procedures, including filing paperwork and paying a fee.

-Here are the steps you need to take to form an LLC in Pennsylvania.
-(For more on how to form an LLC in any state, see our article on how to start an LLC.)
+Follow these steps to create an LLC in Pennsylvania.
+For more information on how to form an LLC in any state, see our article on how to start an LLC.
+You can also use our online LLC formation service to register your LLC.

 1. Choose a Name for Your Pennsylvania LLC